 - “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.” – The Lorax

-Service Project - Students will decorate a stone with a positive quote or encouraging word that is placed inside or outside of the school for others to find and get encouragement from.
-This service project may be started in class and completed in subsequent days, either with the class, or with friends and family.
+Service Project - The learners decorate a stone with a positive quote or encouraging word and place it for others to find and get encouragement from.

-- Teacher and students collect stones on the school grounds or as homework.
-Look for stones that have a flat area that can easily be written on.
+- Collect stones that have a flat area that can easily be written on.
 You may spray paint the stones with various bright colors first or simply use permanent markers.

-Film students in a video saying an encouraging word or sentence.
+- Film learners saying an encouraging word or sentence.
 Examples: Smile, Be brave, Never give up, Always do your best, etc.

 Strand PHIL.I Definitions of Philanthropy